 All it takes is one quick phone call to us and we will arrange for one of our qualified damp and timber surveyors to carry out a thorough survey on your property, both internally and externally.
 This will include taking surface moisture readings using a calibrated damp meter, to measure the levels and pattern of the damp.
 These readings will indicate the exact cause of the problem assist our surveyor investigating further.
 The findings of his survey, together with our recommendations, will be presented to you in our detailed report, together with images and our floor plan.
 Following your instructions to carry out the work, our experienced and fully trained damp proofing operatives will complete the project to the highest standard, keeping you fully informed at all times.
 We will protect your property and use only the most up to date methods and safest of materials.Damp proofing will be covered by our established long term guarantee, which can be protected by Guarantee Protection Insurance (GPI).

-We cover the whole of London and the surrounding Counties, so if you are experiencing a problem with damp, contact us first to ensure it is eradicated once and for all.
-We have been established since 1971 and are long term members of the Property Care Association (PCA), Trust Mark (Government Endorsed Standards) and an approved Which?
-Trusted Trader, so you are safe with us.
+If you live in London or any of the surrounding counties and you are experiencing a problem with damp, contact us first to ensure it is eradicated once and for all.
+We have been established since 1971 and are long term members of the Property Care Association (PCA) and Trust Mark (Government Endorsed Standards).
+Do it Once, Do it Right and call us first.

 Drilling pattern for a damp proof course.